 UserLock enables the administrator to set granular access rights to different types of employees to ensure that they can only access the information they need to do their job.

-5. Do you review network access for employees who change roles in the organisation?
+5. Do you review network access for employees who change roles in the organization?

-UserLock enables administrators to easily change access rights (permanently or temporarily) for individual users, groups of users, or organisational units.
+UserLock enables administrators to easily change access rights (permanently or temporarily) for individual users, groups of users, or organizational units.

 6. Do you enforce the secure use of passwords and verify a person is the one claimed?

-UserLock strengthens unique network login credentials with context-aware access restrictions and user reminders, which help verify that a person seeking access to the network and the information within is genuinely who they say they are.
+UserLock’s MFA allows you to meet HIPAA technical safeguards by providing an extra layer of security to verify that the person who has the correct ID and password is who they say they are by asking for a second factor of authentication.
+UserLock also strengthens unique network login credentials with context-aware access restrictions and user reminders, which help verify that a person seeking access to the network and the information within is genuinely who they say they are.

 7. Do you monitor and alert on access to the network?